Cord Jefferson writes about the struggle to be kind, and the woman who taught him the value of that struggle. [more inside]

 Videos of a chimp, elephant, and leopard giving birth or taking care of young, relying on instinct and what looks like pure love. [more inside]

+"There's nothing ergonomic about being a parent."
+Writer Shawnee Barton talks about the non-Hallmark, less discussed aspects of being a mother: the physical changes that come from pregnancy and giving birth.
 "Turns out, we are all mama soldiers returning from the battlefields of life-creation.
 And like most stories from the frontlines, the physical scars inevitably stir genuine emotions and sentimentality that those greeting cards fall far short of replicating."

 My Foreign Mom.
 "Every morning when the bus would come to pick us up while it was still dark out, I could see her slight backlit frame outlined in our blinds as she watched us drive away.
 A senior on the bus once asked if my mom knew that we could all totally see her.
 I told that kid to go fuck himself and to quit looking at my mom.
 To this day, I still can’t watch her watch us leave."

 "Welcome to Random Roles, wherein we talk to actors about the characters who defined their careers.
 The catch: They don’t know beforehand what roles we’ll ask them to talk about."
 McGinley discusses his roles in 42, Platoon, Wall Street, Point Break, Car 54, Where Are You?, Office Space, Seven, Mother and Scrubs.

 Cub Scout Pack 442 of Cloverly, Maryland, has been forced by the BSA National Capital Area Council to remove a non-discrimination statement from its website that included sexual orientation. [more inside]